BladeScraper-Designs/VoronMods/V0.1/V0.1_OLED_Expander/README.md

 6. You may have to trim a little bit of the PCB on the encoder at the bottom to prevent it from rubbing on/hitting the skirt.
 7. For some reason, when you first start up the printer, or restart Klipper, the display acts like you clicked the encoder button, and enters the menu.
 I am not sure why this is.
 If you have any suggestions, or manage to figure out why and/or fix it, I'd love to hear from you.
 8. The encoder sticks out quite a bit in the back, inside the skirt.
 You may need to move your PSU just slightly inward to avoid the encoder body interfering with the PSU.
+9. One weird thing about these SSD1306 OLED displays is that they often have a different color for the top row.
+I'm not really sure why this is, but naturally that means the top row of the mdnu will always be that color (in my case, yellow).
+I believe there are some of these that are all one color, but that's not what I have.

 ## USB Cable Routing
 This is the best routing I've found for the USB cable.